jundalisay/spblist/content/en/research/bacon/essays/21-delays.md

 heading: "Essay 21"
 title: "Delays"
 weight: 32
-description: "I would rather believe in all the fables than to think tthat this universal frame is without a mind"
+description: "I would rather believe in all the fables than to think that this universal frame is without a mind"
 image: "/covers/essaysbacon.png"
 icon: /icons/bacon.png
 writer: